helenlex/odin-recipes/README.md

-README.md
-THis project is a website containing a few dessert recipes that I would love to make some day.
+This project is a website containing a few dessert recipes that I would love to make some day.

 Completing this will demonstrate the below foundational HTML skills:
 - Elements and Tags